petarkabashki/pocket-commander/README.md

 *   `pocket_commander/nodes/`: Contains individual processing units (Nodes), the building blocks of PocketFlows.
 *   `pocket_commander/flows/`: Defines PocketFlows, which are sequences or graphs of interconnected Nodes orchestrating agent behavior.
 *   `pocket_commander/tools/`: Houses specific tools callable by agents within the workflows (e.g., `get_stock_price`).
-*   `pocket_commander/modes/`: Implements different operational modes for the terminal interface, each potentially running a distinct master Flow.
+*   `pocket_commander/agents/`: Implements different operational agents for the terminal interface, each potentially running a distinct master Flow.
 *   `pocket_commander/utils/`: Contains shared utility modules and helper functions.
 *   `pocket_commander/main.py`: Entry point for the application.
 *   `pocket_commander/terminal_interface.py`: Core logic for the interactive terminal.
-*   `pocket_commander.conf.yaml`: Configuration file for the application, including terminal modes and other settings.
+*   `pocket_commander.conf.yaml`: Configuration file for the application, including terminal agents and other settings.
 *   `cline_docs/`: Contains documentation for Cline, the AI assistant working on this project, detailing its understanding of Pocket Commander.

 ## Contributing